 What needs to be handled outside of Wowza Streaming Engine?File Access

 Wowza nDVR limits the recording to 30 hours maximum.
 This is put into place because a very long recording results in a large number of directories/files that can cause an issue with the file system having to manage this number of files.
 The playlist will be repeatedly requested every couple of seconds (based on keyframe size) and, therefore, an extremely large playlist size will be problematic for the player and should be avoided.
-See Use Wowza nDVR Playlist Request API for more information about how to request a portion of your recording for playback.
+See Use Wowza nDVR Playlist request with the Wowza Streaming Engine Java API for more information about how to request a portion of your recording for playback.

 Sufficient hardware is needed to support the level of file access for your workflow.
 Test your planned workflow to estimate how many files will be generated and how well your hardware can handle the file access required for your workflow.
 Multiple smaller recordings are more easily managed.